dodbrian/httpoint/docs/spec.md

   - No additional confirmation required
 - **Completion**: Users can close the overlay to return to the updated directory listing showing newly uploaded files

+#### Implementation Details
+The file upload process is implemented using the following technical approach:

+**HTTP Protocol**:
+- Uses HTTP POST method with `multipart/form-data` content type
+- Files are uploaded to the same path as the current directory being viewed
+- Request body is collected entirely before processing begins

+**Server-Side Processing**:
+- Custom multipart parser extracts file data from the request body
+- Files are written synchronously to disk using Node.js fs promises
+- File names are preserved exactly as provided by the client
+- Existing files with the same name are overwritten without confirmation
+- All files in a single upload are processed sequentially

+**Progress Tracking**:
+- Real-time upload progress is tracked on the client side using XMLHttpRequest
+- Progress bar displays upload completion percentage as files are transmitted
+- Progress feedback is provided during the upload process
+- Progress tracking is handled entirely by the browser's XMLHttpRequest API

+**Error Handling**:
+- Directory traversal attempts return 403 Forbidden
+- Missing or invalid multipart boundary returns 400 Bad Request
+- Invalid content-type header returns 400 Bad Request
+- File system errors during writing return 500 Internal Server Error
+- Successful uploads return 200 OK with plain text confirmation message

+**Security Considerations**:
+- **Directory Traversal Protection**: File access is restricted to the configured root directory using path validation.
+When a request is made, the server constructs the full file path by joining the root directory with the requested path.
+If the resulting path doesn't start with the root directory (indicating an attempt to access files outside the allowed area using relative path sequences like `../`), the request is blocked with HTTP 403 Forbidden
+- No file name sanitization is performed
+- No file type restrictions are enforced (all file types allowed)
+- No upload size limits are implemented (limited by system memory and disk space)

+**Client-Server Communication**:
+- **File Upload**: Request body is received in chunks and buffered entirely before processing, followed by a simple text response
+- **File Serving**: Uses streaming responses with `fs.createReadStream().pipe()` for efficient file transfer in chunks
+- Upload response is plain text: "Files uploaded successfully"
+- No detailed metadata about uploaded files is returned
+- Error responses contain simple text messages

+**Directory Synchronization**:
+- Automatic page refresh occurs after successful upload using `location.reload()`
+- Users see newly uploaded files immediately without manual navigation
+- File metadata is updated by the operating system automatically

 ### Logging
 All HTTP requests are logged to STDOUT in the format:
 ```